Guidelines and HOWTOs/Bug triaging

 - User interface element is the wrong color when using Breeze Dark

 New code contributors often start with "junior-jobs" bugs, so ensuring that there is a steady supply of bugs tagged with this keyword helps them get started with small, manageable tasks.

 If you can reproduce the issue, and you are confident that you have set all fields correctly, set the bug report's status to CONFIRMED.
-This only applies to bugs; feature requests ("wishlist" items) don't need to be confirmed, since they're not bugs.
+Feature requests ("wishlist" items) can be set to CONFIRMED to indicate a reasonable request.